TedHusted/awake/awake.md/awake.md

 A medical bot is taking Julie’s vitals.

-The bot is more humanoid than the type commonly seen in homes and restaurants.
-The top of the bot is curved and widens to present a view screen.
-The screen is covered with indicator, gauges, and a small view screen.
+The bot is more humanoid than the utilitarian models found in homes and restaurants.
+The top of the bot curves and widens to present a view screen.
+The screen shows various indicators, gauges, and a small view screen.

-The bot has two appendages holding a tray equipped with devices for taking blood pressure, pulse, and body temperature, as well as measuring iron and a patient’s A1C.
-Each of the cuffs accept a forefinger for non-invasive testing and provide a display for the result.
-Just above the top tray is a view screen with a two-way camera.
+The bot has two appendages holding a tray.
+On the tray are cuffs for measuring blood pressure, pulse, body temperature, hemoglobin, and A1C.

+Each of the cuffs accept a forefinger for non-invasive testing.
+A display provides results.
+Above the top tray is a view screen with a two-way camera.

 Julie is sitting on a green exam table.
 A finger from each hand in one of the cuffs.
 The table is covered with fresh paper from a roll at the far end.
 Jill is sitting across from the door, next to a small desk.
 Two quick tones sound.
 Julie pulls back her fingers.